Calibration of Straightener Rolls

 Any discrepancies left in part lengths should be addressed by compensating at the feed control.
 Most customers find this to be the best way to adjust for proper part length, in the case of servo-feeds.
 These adjustments can be through trial and error, or more often, by creating a formula that allows for a certain amount to be added depending on the part length.
 For example: the adjustment may be addressed by adding .001 of an inch per 3 inches of feed length.

-By keeping all of these issues and suggestions in mind, this should minimize slippage, resulting in the best and most accurate part possible.
+suggestions in mind, this should minimize slippage, resulting in the best and most accurate part possible.
 Always consult the service department if in doubt.

 Servo Feed Drive Fault Causes